Maysha-Khanom-Moon/Programming_Hero_Batch-9/Milestone 2/Module 7/readme.md

 3. em -- relative to the font-size of the parent element

-4. rem -- relative to font-size of the root element
+4. rem -- relative to font-size of the root element (default value 16px)

 5. vw -- equal to 1% of the width of the browser window size